m1maker/FPRecorder/readme.md

 *   **Stop recording Button:** Stops the current recording and saves the file.
 *   **Pause recording / Resume recording Button:** Toggles between pausing and resuming the recording.
 *   **Restart recording Button:** Stops the current recording, *deletes it*, and immediately starts a new one with the same settings.
 You'll be asked for confirmation.
 *   **Hide window Button:** Hides the recording window.
-To show it, please press hide/show hotkey.
+To show it, press hide/show hotkey.

 ### Hotkeys for Recording